anitaxokojie/Multilingual-extractive-summarization/BENCHMARKS.md

 | **5** | **0.311** | **0.291** | **0.172** | **224s** | **Optimal** |

 **Finding:** k=5 provides the best ROUGE-1 and content coverage scores.
-**Decision:** While k=5 is statistically superior, we default to **k=3** in the production API to prioritize conciseness for user experience, as the marginal gain in quality at k=5 comes at the cost of reading time.
+**Decision:** While k=5 is statistically superior, I default to **k=3** in the production API to prioritize conciseness for user experience, as the marginal gain in quality at k=5 comes at the cost of reading time.

 ---